levuvietphong/pyTCR/joss/paper.md

 \end{equation}

 where $\epsilon_p$ is precipitation efficiency, $\rho_{air}$ and $\rho_{liquid}$ are the density of water vapor and liquid water, respectively, $q_s$ is the saturation specific humidity, and $w$ is the upward-positive vertical wind velocity that brings surface moisture into the upper atmosphere.
-The key assumption here is that time-evolving TC rainfall is organized around the storm track and proportional to $w$.
+The key assumption here is that time-evolving TC rainfall is organized around the storm track and is proportional to $w$.
 The core function of `pyTCR` includes estimating $w$ as a linear combination of five major components:

 \begin{equation}
 w = w_f + w_h + w_t + w_s + w_r
 \end{equation}

-where $w_f$ represents the velocity induced by surface frictional convergence, $w_h$ is the velocity driven by topographic forcing, $w_t$ denotes the velocity component arising from time dependence of the storm's vorticity, $w_s$ denotes the baroclinic/shear component velocity, and $w_r$ represents the velocity related to radiative cooling.
+where $w_f$ represents the velocity induced by surface frictional convergence, $w_h$ is the velocity driven by topographic forcing, $w_t$ denotes the velocity component arising from time dependence of the storm's vorticity, $w_s$ denotes the baroclinic/shear component of velocity, and $w_r$ represents the velocity related to radiative cooling.
 We refer to @Lu:2018 for detailed formulations of these components.

 # Examples